-22 Roguelike Games That Will Have You Craving For More - Gameranx
+27 Roguelike Games That Will Have You Craving More - Gameranx

 Release Date: April 2015

-Crypt of the NecroDancer does something quite unique in that it incorporates rhythm into your gameplay.
-In this award-winning roguelike, players need to move in time to the rhythm of the music as they fight their way past a barrage of dancing zombies, skeletons and dragons, to name a few.
+Crypt of the NecroDancer does something quite unique, incorporating rhythm into your gameplay.
+In this award-winning roguelike, players need to move in time to the rhythm of the music as they fight their way past a barrage of dancing zombies, skeletons, and dragons, to name a few.
 Music plays a huge part in the USP of this roguelike adventure, and it’s even possible to use your own mp3 collection as the soundtrack to your game.
-Crypt of the NecroDancer also supports input for keyboard, controllers and even a USB dance mat, if you really want to get into the groove of the game!
+Crypt of the NecroDancer also supports input for keyboard, controllers, and even a USB dance mat if you really want to get into the groove of the game!

 Publisher: Nolla Games